TeamOpenIndustry/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/__READ_ME_BEFORE_CONTRIBUTING.txt

 # Lv.1 Title

 ## Lv.2 Title
 *****
-(The line above is a split line, which is a line that consists entirely of one of them: */-/_)
+(The line above is a split line, which is a line that consists entirely of one of them: */-/_) (There's no need to create empty lines before or after a split line manually, it is a single-line syntax here and empty lines will be added automatically)

 -----
 (Another split line)